NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 ## Returning future proof JSON

-The machine-readable JSON output should be extensible.
-This means that the structure of the JSON should support the addition of extra information in many places.
+The schema of JSON output should allow for backwards compatible extension.
+This section explains how to achieve this.

-Two definitions are helpful here, because while JSON only defines one "key-value" object, we use it to cover two use cases:
+Two definitions are helpful here, because while JSON only defines one "key-value" object type, we use it to cover two use cases:

- - **dictionary**: a map from names to things that all have the same type.
+ - **dictionary**: a map from names to value that all have the same type.
 In C++ this would be a `std::map` with string keys.
  - **record**: a fixed set of attributes each with their own type.
-In C++, this would be represented by a struct.
+In C++, this would be represented by a `struct`.

-It is best not to mix these use cases, as that leads to incompatibilities and other bugs.
+It is best not to mix these use cases, as that may lead to incompatibilities when the schema changes.
 For example, adding a record field to a dictionary breaks consumers that assume all JSON object fields to have the same meaning and type.

 This leads to the following guidelines:

- - **The top-level value** (or **root** of the returned data structure) **must be a record**.
+ - The top-level (root) value must be a record.

-   Without this rule, it would be impossible to add per-invocation metadata in a manner that doesn't break existing consumers.
+   Otherwise, one can not change the structure of a command's output.

- - **The value of a dictionary item must always be a record**.
-As an example, suppose a command returns a dictionary where each key is the name of a store type and each value is itself a dictionary representing settings.
+ - The value of a dictionary item must be a record.

- - **List items should be records**.
-For example, a list of strings is not an extensible type, as any additions will break code that expects a list of strings.
+   Otherwise, the item type can not be extended.

+ - List items should be records.

+   Otherwise, one can not change the structure of the list items.

-   If the list is unordered and it has a unique key that is a string, consider a dictionary instead of a list.
+   If the order of the items does not matter, and each item has a unique key that is a string, consider representing the list as a dictionary instead.
 If the order of the items needs to be preserved, return a list of records.

- - **Streaming JSON should return records**.
-An example of a streaming JSON format is "JSON lines", where multiple JSON values are streamed by putting each on its own line in a text stream.
+ - Streaming JSON should return records.

+   An example of a streaming JSON format is [JSON lines](https://jsonlines.org/), where each line represents a JSON value.
 These JSON values can be considered top-level values or list items, and they must be records.

-Examples:
+### Examples

 ```javascript
 // bad: all keys must be assumed to be store implementations